yochaigal/cairn/wip/2e/vald.md

 The Guard sees little reason to engage in politics or other such short-sighted quarrels with the other factions.
 However, decades of living near the borders have brokered an uneasy friendship with those who call the Woods their home, and will even treat with them on occasion.
 And although it is never discussed, on rare occasions the Guard will come to their aid as well.

+## The Neighbors

+Through the bramble and over the bush, there is a liminal space where the realms of mortals and the Faerie touch.
+If you look for it, you will not find it.
+But if you need to pass over, you will.
+The creatures that inhabit this place may look and sound familiar, but make no mistake: they are not like you.
+Tall, slender, pale as ice, and eerily beautiful, the Fae obey no mortal law, nor do they submit to its morality.
+And yet, they are crippled by sterility, lacking the ability to create their own kindred.
+For this deed, they must cross the threshold into the mortal realm to treat with mortals.
+There are many names for their kind, but only one has truly stuck: Neighbors.

+There are some who say the Neighbors steal babes from their cribs, replacing them with a Changeling child.
+Others claim that they will pay great sums of wealth or bestow enormous power to those willing to give away their own flesh and blood.
+There is one truth that all agree on: to make deals with their kind is to invite ill luck not only to your life but that of your descendants as well.

+Hunters swear that occasionally animals from the Faerie world will pass into ours, a white blaze burnt into their fur.
+They say that their meat is the sweetest you will ever taste and that afterward you will starve by the lack of it.
+Worse, to be caught poaching these creatures is a fate worse than death.
+Scholars have written that the Neighbors can spill magic as if it were water, having no need for Spellbooks or even Relics.
+They also claim that all magic has its origin in the land of the Pale Folk, and that within each Spellbook is the trapped spirit of their most craven lawbreakers.